kanocz/lcvpn/README.md

 This repo is just an answer on a question "how much time it'll take to write my own simple VPN in golang"
 It was less than I can ever image - little bit more than 3 hours.
-Update: next 30 minut was spent on dynamic config reloading on HUP sugnal
+Update: next 30 minut was spent on dynamic config reloading on HUP signal
+Update: next 2 hours to use only one UDP socket, support broadcast and multicast, support config reload and encryption key change without going offline

 So, LCVPN is
   - Very light and easy (one similar config on all hosts)